arpitbbhayani/knowledge-base/database-engineering/how-does-the-database-guarantee-reliability-using-write-ahead-logging/README.md

 ===

-<p>How does the database guarantee reliability using write-ahead logging? [ in a gist ]</p>
+How does the database guarantee reliability using write-ahead logging? [ in a gist ]

-<p>Any persistence database needs to guarantee the reliability, implying that any update/delete fired on the database is reliably stored on the disk.
-The alterations on the data should not be affected by power loss, OS failure, or hardware failure.</p>
+Any persistence database needs to guarantee the reliability, implying that any update/delete fired on the database is reliably stored on the disk.
+The alterations on the data should not be affected by power loss, OS failure, or hardware failure.

-<p>To update a certain row of the database, the database engine first reads the block in the memory, performs the update, and flushes the block to the disk.
-The database engine writes the updates on the blocks that represent the table data and the indexes during the flush.</p>
+To update a certain row of the database, the database engine first reads the block in the memory, performs the update, and flushes the block to the disk.
+The database engine writes the updates on the blocks that represent the table data and the indexes during the flush.

-<p>What if, just before the flush, the database process crashed?
+What if, just before the flush, the database process crashed?
 The changes that remained in the memory are lost.
 How do databases prevent this?
-The answer is super-simple</p>
+The answer is super-simple

-<p>✨ Write-ahead Logging ✨</p>
+✨ Write-ahead Logging ✨

-<p>Write-ahead logging is a standard way to ensure data integrity and reliability.
+Write-ahead logging is a standard way to ensure data integrity and reliability.
 Any changes made on the database are first logged in an append-only file called write-ahead Log or Commit Log.
-Then the blocks on the disk are updated.</p>
+Then the blocks on the disk are updated.

-<p>An operation like Update Query, Delete Query is logged in the commit log and not the actual changes making the write lightning-fast.</p>
+An operation like Update Query, Delete Query is logged in the commit log and not the actual changes making the write lightning-fast.

-<p>✨ Advantages of using WAL</p>
+✨ Advantages of using WAL

-<p>- we can skip flushing the data to the disk on every update
+ - we can skip flushing the data to the disk on every update
  - significantly reduce the number of disk writes
  - we can recover the data in case of a data loss
- - we can have point-in-time snapshots</p>
+ - we can have point-in-time snapshots

-<p>✨ Data integrity in WAL</p>
+✨ Data integrity in WAL

-<p>WAL also takes care of its data integrity by writing a CRC-32 before logging the operation.
-This CRC is checked during reading and replicating.</p>
+WAL also takes care of its data integrity by writing a CRC-32 before logging the operation.
+This CRC is checked during reading and replicating.
 <hr />